francisfuzz/gh-copilot-talk/hubber-orientation/slides.md

 You could think about GitHub Copilot not just a single product, but as a platform of products.

 Some of the tools that accompany GitHub Copilot includes a chat interface that you can use in your IDE, a command line tool via a GitHub CLI extension, GitHub Copilot for PRs, Copilot integrated into dotcom and many more.
 Today, we'll be looking at a few of the features that I've found to be most useful during my everyday development.

+FRANCIS MUST PROVIDE EXAMPLES FROM AT LEAST 2-3 BULLETS ON THIS SLIDE IN REAL LIFE

 -->